 Intellectual Property Policy

-The Intellectual Property Unit (IPU) of the Department of Business, Enterprise and Innovation (DBEI) is responsible for Ireland’s policy and legislation on IP that reflects developments in intellectual property policy and practice domestically, at EU level and in terms of international obligations to which Ireland is committed through various international agreements.
+The Intellectual Property Unit (IPU) of the Department of Enterprise, Trade and Employment is responsible for Ireland’s policy and legislation on IP that reflects developments in intellectual property policy and practice domestically, at EU level and in terms of international obligations to which Ireland is committed through various international agreements.

 The Departments most recent strategy statement 2016-2019 states: